-- 1 The formulation and implementation of the Sustainable Community Plan. - 2 Making arrangements for the formulation of proposals for the annual Revenue and Capital Budgets and of proposals for the level of Council Tax. - The powers and duties of the Council for the collection of local taxes. - The co-ordination of annual service planning, review and performance monitoring. - 5 Matters relating to the Local Government Association and regional groupings. - The management, maintenance, improvement, development and redevelopment of Bracknell Town Centre, insofar as these functions are not the responsibility of the Bracknell Town Centre Regeneration Committee. - 7 The appointment of Members to Committees of the Executive, including, where the Executive Member for Council Strategy considers it appropriate, the appointment of the Chairman and the Vice-Chairman of those Committees. - The determination of the Terms of Reference of the Committees of the Executive. - The appointment of Members to external bodies, whose functions are the sole responsibility of Bracknell Forest's Executive. - 10 To act as Chairman of meetings of the Executive. - 11 The formulation and implementation of the Community Cohesion Strategy. - The Council's arrangements for community engagement particularly in relation to young people, vulnerable adults, black and minority ethnic groups and "hard to reach" groups. - The Council's arrangements to meet the requirements of Equalities legislation.
+- 1 The formulation and implementation of the Sustainable Community Plan. - 2 Making arrangements for the formulation of proposals for the annual Revenue and Capital Budgets and of proposals for the level of Council Tax. - The powers and duties of the Council for the collection of local taxes. - The co-ordination of annual service planning, review and performance monitoring. - 5 Matters relating to the Local Government Association and regional groupings. - The management, maintenance, improvement, development and redevelopment of Bracknell Town Centre, insofar as these functions are not the responsibility of the Bracknell Town Centre Regeneration Committee.
+Authority to vary the Development Agreement with BRP regarding the early transfer of land and property interests acquired under the CPO. - 7 The appointment of Members to Committees of the Executive, including, where the Executive Member for Council Strategy considers it appropriate, the appointment of the Chairman and the Vice-Chairman of those Committees.

+- The determination of the Terms of Reference of the Committees of the Executive. - The appointment of Members to external bodies, whose functions are the sole responsibility of Bracknell Forest's Executive. - 10 To act as Chairman of meetings of the Executive. - 11 The formulation and implementation of the Community Cohesion Strategy. - The Council's arrangements for community engagement particularly in relation to young people, vulnerable adults, black and minority ethnic groups and "hard to reach" groups. - 13 The Council's arrangements to meet the requirements of Equalities legislation.